pritpalkaur/React/README.md

 # React
-this app consume apiin .net
+this app consume api coded in asp.net core